 And that percentage goes up even higher––to 92 percent––when you’re an industry thought leader.
 The reputation of being an industry thought leader is something you can establish by hosting relevant and thoughtful content consistently on social media.

 How to Use Social Selling in Your Business

 Automation vs. Showing Up

 A lot of people are tempted to take shortcuts when they first discover social selling.
-There are places where you can automate, as well places where you should never automate.
+There are places where you can automate, as well as places where you should never automate.

 Automation is great for developing a reputation as a thought leader by posting regular content to your social media platforms––especially LinkedIn.
 You can use one of the many automation platforms help you manage and post content on a regular basis, but you should never automate your interactions with real people.

 The problem is that automated like and commenting tools don’t build relationships.
 People don’t like to be treated like robots.